cshort/unmark-chrome/README.md

 * Save

+This version has been modified to work with unmark.chrisshort.org

 ## Loading your version in Chrome
 Now you should be able to load the unpacked extension locally and test.
 To do that simply follow these instructions: